tlnagy/pyuniprot/README.md

 ## Installation

 Either clone it to your computer or download it as a zip file.
-To run it you will need Python 3+ installed and the following command:
+To run it you will need a Python interpreter installed (I highly recommend the free [Anaconda](https://store.continuum.io/cshop/anaconda/) package manager for this) installed and the following command:
 ```
 python pyuniprot.py
 ```
-I'm assuming that you have the python command mapped to the Python 3 interpreter.
-If you don't then use `python3` inplace of `python`.
 The other option is to run `chmod +x pyuniprot.py` so you can then use it like so:
 ```
-./pyuniprot
+./pyuniprot.py
 ```

 ## Usage